-The rate at which people leave the Churches of Christ, already quite high, accelerated to over 2400 people each month (net), on average, during the past 3 years, based on an analysis of data released by 21st Century Christian, a publisher that tracks Churches of Christ demographics.
+The rate at which the Churches of Christ is shrinking, already quite high, accelerated to over 2400 people each month (net), on average, during the last 3 years, based on an analysis of data released by 21st Century Christian, a publisher that tracks Churches of Christ demographics.

-This is more than triple the already high rate of departures for the Churches of Christ from 2000 to 2015.
-It is a 15% steeper rate of decline for adherents than reported by Authentic Theology in November 2018 for 2015 to 2018.
+This is more than triple the already high rate of decline for the Churches of Christ from 2000 to 2015.
+It is a 15% steeper adherent fall than reported by Authentic Theology in November 2018 for 2015 to 2018.

 At this rate, the Churches of Christ will lose a quarter of its membership over the next 15 years, plus their kids.